 Returned to the U.S. in 1988 after being displayed in Brazil, where it had served as serial 4175, N9246B is the other P-47 based in Tennessee wearing 65th Squadron, 57th Fighter Group markings.
 The original Hun Hunter belonged to 65th Squadron commander Gilbert O. Wymond, who numbered his “Hun Hunters” sequentially and obviously went through quite a few aircraft.

 Another of the 1969 Peru recovery P-47s, this aircraft flew with the Confederate Air Force for a time as N47DB, but eventually ended up in the USAF Museum collection.
 The first of these photos show it during the 1970s and 1980s, in two of the paint schemes it wore during its flying days.
-As shown in the last photo, it is now painted as 44-32718, which operated with the 1st Air Commando Group, 10th Air Force, in Burma in 1945.
+As shown in the last photos, it is now painted as 44-33287, the mount of Joseph Laughlin commanding the 362nd Fighter Group, 9th Air Force, in 1945.